nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

   'memcache.locking' => '\OC\Memcache\Redis',

-If you want to connect to Redis configured to listen on an Unix socket (which is recommended if Redis is running on the same system as ownCloud) use this example ``config.php`` configuration::
+If you want to connect to Redis configured to listen on an Unix socket (which is recommended if Redis is running on the same system as Nextcloud) use this example ``config.php`` configuration::

   'memcache.local' => '\OC\Memcache\Redis',